by Mary Stanley, J.D., CAP®

-- a bank record (cancelled check, credit card statement, electronic fund transfer receipt)
+- a bank record (cancelled check, credit card statement, electronic fund transfer receipt); or

 - a written communication from donee organization showing name of donee, date of contribution, amount of contribution, and value of any benefit to donor.
-The IRS clarifies in comments that a blank pledge card provided by a donee organization does not provide adequate substantiation for a monetary contribution.
-The new regs clarify in Treas.
-Reg.
-1.170A-15(b)(3) that the written communication from the donee organization may be via email.
+A blank pledge card provided by a donee organization does not provide adequate substantiation for a monetary contribution, but the written communication from the donee organization may be via email.

-The contemporaneous written acknowledgment rule for gifts over $250 remains, requiring that any monetary contrition (or non-cash as detailed further below) of $250 or more also must be substantiated with a contemporaneous written acknowledgment of the contribution by the donee organization that includes:
+Any monetary contribution (or non-cash as detailed further below) of $250 or more also must be substantiated with a contemporaneous written acknowledgment of the contribution by the donee organization that includes:

-- the amount of cash and a description (but not value) of any property other than cash contributed
+- the amount of cash and a description (but not value) of any property other than cash contributed; and

-- a statement of whether the donee organization provided any goods or services in consideration, in whole or in part, for any such cash or property
+- a statement of whether the donee organization provided any goods or services in consideration, in whole or in part, for any such cash or property; and